Khammam: Transport

 Khammam serves as a crucial link in connecting various cities in the region.
 It provides an alternative route from Hyderabad to the Godavari districts, bypassing the busy Vijayawada-Eluru route.
 Khammam also plays a significant role in connecting other important cities like Warangal and Rajahmundry.

+The proposed Khammam-Devarapalli Greenfield Highway, which is currently under construction, is expected to significantly reduce the travel time between Hyderabad to Rajahmundry and Hyderabad to Vishakhapatnam upon its completion.

 Road

 Khammam Telangana State Road Transport Corporation bus station is the second biggest and highly sophisticated bus station in the Telangana state with modern facilities.
-City buses in the name of Khammam City Service run in various routes across the city and sub urban areas.
+It has 40 platforms and serving Large fleet of buses are available to various destinations in Telangana, Andhra Pradesh, Karnataka, Chhattisgarh and Odisha to the cities like Hyderabad, Warangal, Karimnagar, Nizamabad, Bangalore, Vizag, Vijayawada, Tirupathi, Nellore, Guntur, Eluru, Rajamundry, Kakinada, Srikakulam, Jagadalpur & Bailadilla (Chhattisgarh), Koraput and Jaipur (Odisha).
+City buses in the name of Khammam City Service run in various routes across the city and sub urban areas and soon TSRTC will establish new city bus depot to operate city services within the city and to surrounding villages.
+A fleet of 50 electrical buses will get by TSRTC Khammam region under FAME policy.

 Railway

 Khammam railway station provides rail connectivity to the city, located on the Kazipet–Vijayawada section of the New Delhi-Chennai main line.
 It is administered under Secunderabad railway division of the South Central Railway zone.
 The station is served by Indian Railways and is well connected by rail to all parts of India.
 98 trains arrive at or depart from the station every day, transporting over one lakh sixty thousand (160,000) passengers daily to their destinations across the country.
-Khammam railway station was declared second cleanest in the 'A' category stations.
+Khammam railway station was declared second cleanest in the 'NSG3' category stations.